Contingencyplana/storybook_fun_factory/shagi_archives/appendices/appendix_d_bridging_game_dev_tools/part_01_index/s2_1_index_of_part_05_sentinel_ai.md

 ## 🧭 Chapter Structure of `part_05_sentinel_ai/`

+The following four chapters comprise the **first Layer 4 stanza** of Sentinel AI.
+It is anticipated that **multiple Layer 3 stanzas** will eventually reside within this part as recursion deepens.

 | File | Title | Description |
 |------|-------|-------------|
 | `s1_1_stanza_validation_engines.md` | **Stanza Validation Engines** | Explains how stanza files are verified for structure, intent, and recursive integrity. |